 No tour escort; explore at your own pace

-|Departs||Los Angeles (LAX), San Francisco (SFO); other gateways on request|
+|Departs||Los Angeles (LAX), San Francisco (SFO), Washington Dulles (IAD); other gateways on request (flight schedule)|

 |What to Expect||This leisurely-paced, independent tour requires minimal walking and is suitable for most levels of physical fitness.
 This tour does not include a tour guide or escort.|

+With this great deal, it's your year to visit a combination of two dream destinations.
+Beijing, China & Tokyo, Japan are among the most attractive travel destinations in the world.
+You'll find impressive modern achievements within ancient and incredibly rich cultures whose recorded histories date back 5,000 years.
 First, you’ll spend time in Beijing, China's capital city and host of the 2008 Summer Olympics.
 You’ll tour the Great Wall of China and experience the best of this beautiful city.
 Next, you’ll travel from Beijing to Tokyo, Japan's modern capital, where Japanese shrine architecture and peaceful gardens contrast with the bright lights and designer shops of Ginza.

 Want to stay longer?
-We may be able to arrange for you to extend your stay later than the scheduled dates, subject to availability.
-Contact us about dates, prices and restrictions.
+We may be able to arrange for you to stay later than the scheduled dates, including extra hotel nights and separate airport transfers.
+Contact us about prices and availability.